+What type of content creator are you?
 Are you going to be singing in a studio?
 Or, will you be recording a podcast in a hotel?

 The following explores some of the best types of microphones for recording vocals on a computer, as well as some of the best individual microphones within each category.

 So what are the best microphones for recording vocals on computer?
 The best microphones for recording vocals on computer are:

 - Audio-Technica AT2020USB

 - Neumann TLM-102